CodeMaestro1/SysSecureHub/Assign_6/README_Assign_6.md

 To ensure a clean output and avoid confusion, stderr is redirected to /dev/null, suppressing potential error messages.
 This decision is justified by the relatively low adoption rate of the IPv6 protocol, minimizing the impact of missing or unresolvable IPv6 addresses.

+**Notes**

-**Note** that the if the configuration file contains IP addresses, the script will collect them and remove them from the configuration file.
-This is done to prevent false entries in the firewall rules.
+- If the configuration file contains IP addresses, the script will extract and remove them to prevent false entries in the firewall rules.
+- When configuring the firewall with a new configuration file, the script does not automatically remove existing rules.
+To apply the new rules, the user must first manually reset the firewall using the `-reset` option.

 ---